Frequently Asked Questions

 Here’s some information about my practice that you might find helpful.
 If you have a question and it’s not covered below, please contact me and I’ll get back to you by the end of the next business day.

 • I have insurance coverage through work (or through a spouse).
 Will that cover your services?
 I am a Registered Psychotherapist (RP).
-Therapy benefits often include RPs for plans that include a therapy benefit.
-If you have insurance coverage through an employer, partner, or parent, that insurance may be available to help offset the cost of therapy.
-Please check with your insurance company to confirm your coverage, any deductible amount (the portion of the fee that you pay), and maximum annual amount covered (if applicable).
+Benefit plans often include RPs for plans that include a psychotherapy benefit (as that is our area of specialization).
+If you have insurance coverage through an employer, partner, or parent; that insurance may be available to help offset the cost of therapy.
+Please check with your insurance company to confirm your coverage, any deductible amount (the portion of the fee that you pay), and maximum annual amount covered (if applicable) to understand that amount of coverage your have.
 Insurance coverage may cover all or part of the total cost of therapy, up to a stated annual maximum.

 • Are your services covered by O.H.I.P.?
 My services are not covered by O.H.I.P.
 O.H.I.P. only covers therapy provided by a medical doctor (or psychiatrist) with the appropriate additional training to provide therapy.